 Reporting to the Title IX Coordinator and Other University Employees

-Most University employees have a duty to report sexual misconduct incidents when they are on notice of it.
-When a victim tells the Title IX Coordinator or another University employee about a sexual misconduct incident,the victim has the right to expect the University to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
-In all cases, the University strongly encourages victims to report sexual misconduct directly to the campus Title IX Coordinator.
-As detailed above, all University employees except physicians,licensed professional counselors, licensed clinical social workers, sexual assault counselors and advocates, must report to the Title IX Coordinator all relevant details about any sexual violence incidents of which they become aware.
-The University will need to determine what happened – and will need to know the names of the victim(s) and the perpetrator(s), any witnesses, and any other relevant facts, including the date, time and specific location of the incident.
+Most University employees have a duty to report incidents of sexual misconduct when they are on notice of it.
+When a victim tells the Title IX Coordinator or another University employee about an incident of sexual misconduct, the victim has the right to expect the University to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
+In all cases, the University strongly encourages victims to report incidents of sexual misconduct directly to the campus Title IX Coordinator.
+As detailed above, in the “Privileged and Confidential Communications” section of this policy, all University employees except physicians, licensed professional counselors, licensed clinical social workers, sexual assault counselors and advocates, must report to the Title IX Coordinator all relevant details about any incidents of sexual misconduct of which they become aware.
+The University will need to determine what happened – and will need to know the names of the victim(s) and the perpetrator(s), any witnesses, and any other relevant facts, including the date, time, and specific location of the incident.

 Office for Civil Rights